The university uses the following grades:

 Academic Fresh Start and Academic Forgiveness

-Undergraduate degree candidates who have completed a minimum of 60 hours in residence, with at least 50 hours in graded courses, are considered for graduation with scholastic honors as follows:
+Bachelor’s degree candidates who have completed a minimum of 60 hours at Kansas State University and with at least 50 hours in graded courses in residence are considered for graduation with scholastic honors as follows:

 - Summa cum laude: 3.950 or above K-State cumulative grade point average.